Outreach

-Library extension differs from library outreach by providing programs and activities that enable a library to deliver traditional services outside the physical walls of its facilities and can include bookmobiles, books-by-mail, and direct delivery of library materials to patrons.
+Library extension differs from library outreach by providing programs and activities that enable a library to deliver traditional services outside the physical walls of its facilities.
+This can include bookmobiles, books-by-mail, and direct delivery of library materials to patrons.

-• Community Engagement & Outreach resources devoted to helping you increase your community engagement and outreach, including: the ALA Libraries Transform campaign, outreach strategies, information on bookmobiles, how to work with community groups, universal access, and much more.
+• Community Engagement and Outreach resources devoted to helping you increase your community engagement and outreach, including information about the ALA Libraries Transform campaign, outreach strategies, bookmobiles, how to work with community groups, universal access, and much more.

-• The American Library Association’s Office for Diversity, Literacy, and Outreach Services (ODLOS) supports library and information science workers in creating responsible and all-inclusive spaces that serve and represent the entire community.
-To accomplish this, we decenter power and privilege by facilitating conversations around access and identity as they impact the profession and those we serve.
-ODLOS uses a social justice framework to inform library and information science workers’ development of resources and strives to create an association culture where these concerns are incorporated into everybody’s everyday work.
+• The American Library Association’s Office for Diversity, Literacy, and Outreach Services (ODLOS) supports library and information science workers in creating responsible and inclusive spaces that serve and represent the entire community.
+To accomplish this, the ODLOS decenters power and privilege by facilitating conversations around access and identity as they impact the profession and those we serve.
 ODLOS offers resources that include:

-• Resources, grants, and initiatives supporting literacy across the lifespan,
+• Resources, grants, and initiatives supporting lifelong literacy

-• The Americans with Disabilities Act (ADA) (PL 101-336), which first went into effect in July 1990, guarantees that people with disabilities shall have equal access to employment, public services and accommodations, transportation, and telecommunications services.
+• The Americans with Disabilities Act (ADA), which first went into effect in July 1990, guarantees that people with disabilities shall have equal access to employment, public services and accommodations, transportation, and telecommunications services.

 Related Articles